-The contribution requirements of the District are established and may be amended by the District and the eligible plan members.
-The required contribution is based on projected pay-as-you-go financing requirements, with an additional amount to prefund benefits.
-For fiscal year 2015-2016, the District contributed \$42,858 to the plan, a portion of which was used for current premiums.
+The contribution requirements of plan members and the District are established and may be amended by the District, the District's bargaining units and unrepresented groups.
+The required contribution is based on projected pay-as-you-go financing requirements, with an additional amount to prefund benefits as determined annually through agreements between the District, the District's bargaining units and unrepresented groups.